mjdusa/my-go-template/README.md

 ## Customizing Template after coping

-* TODO: Replace 'my-go-template-org' with your github org
+* TODO: Replace 'mjdusa' with your github org
-* TODO: Replace 'my-go-template-app' with your app name
+* TODO: Replace 'my-go-template' with your app name
-* TODO: Rename the cmd/my-go-template-app directory to your app name
+* TODO: Rename the cmd/my-go-template directory to your app name

 ## Contributing